codefresh-io/docs.codefresh.io/_docs/integrations/docker-registries.md

 ---
-title: "Docker Registries for pipeline integrations"
+title: "Docker registries for pipeline integrations"
 description: "Connect your Docker Registry to Codefresh CI pipelines"
 group: integrations
 redirect_from: